Certifying Macroscopic Quantum Mechanics via Hypothesis Testing with Finite Data: Abstract

 \section{Abstract}

 We address the challenge of certifying quantum behavior with single macroscopic massive particles, subject to decoherence and finite data.
 We propose a hypothesis testing framework that distinguishes between classical and quantum mechanics based on position measurements.
 While interference pattern visibility in single-particle quantum superposition experiments has been commonly used as a sufficient criterion to falsify classical mechanics, we show that, from a hypothesis testing perspective, it is neither necessary nor efficient.
 Focusing on recent proposals to prepare macroscopic superposition states of levitated nanoparticles, we show that the likelihood ratio test---which leverages differences across the entire probability distribution--- provides an exponential reduction in measurements needed to reach a given confidence level.
-These results offer a principled, efficient method to falsify classical mechanics in interference experiments, relaxing the experimental constraints faced by current efforts to test quantum mechanics at the macroscopic scale.
+These results generalize to a broad class of quantum states, and offer a principled, efficient method to falsify classical mechanics in interference experiments, relaxing the experimental constraints faced by current efforts to test quantum mechanics at the macroscopic scale.